 Any interpreter who regularly provides a service to politicians at international venues needs to know what is going on politically.
 They also need knowledge of any new political expressions and terms so they can quickly interpret them accurately when they are spoken.

-They have to read and follow newsworthy events and even look at reports, comedy shows and strips, and interpret political satire.
+They have to read and follow newsworthy events and even look at reports, comedy shows, and strips, and interpret political satire.
 Politicians often target certain audiences like millennials so interpreters need to stay up-to-date with the language they use.
-They may also in one speech include a variety of topics such as climate change, world poverty and current wars.
+They may also in one speech include a variety of topics such as climate change, world poverty, and current wars.

 An interpreter needs to know something about these topics and many more in order to conduct an accurate interpretation.
 Humour is often present in political leaders’ speeches such as dropping a joke to stir up the audience.
 The interpreter needs to get the interpretation right; otherwise, the meaning may be hidden.

 Apart from international events, there are local events to consider too.
-The language used in politics isn’t necessarily easy to translate so anyone attending a political meeting which is not conducted in his/her native language will require an interpreter from a skilled political interpreting service.
+The language used in politics isn’t necessarily easy to translate so anyone attending a political meeting that is not conducted in his/her native language will require an interpreter from a skilled political interpreting service.

 Interpreters Help to Keep Politics Transparent

 Interpreters enable understanding to take place among government officials or political leaders who speak a number of different languages.
 They ensure that all political exchanges are interpreted so everyone who is listening fully understands what is being said.